 What is it?

 Infections of the urinary tract are common in young children.
 Bacteria may enter the urinary tract from the opening and travel upward.
 Less commonly, they may enter the urinary tract through the bloodstream.

 If the infection is in the bladder, it is called cystitis.
 If it is in the kidney, it is called pyelonephritis.

-E. coli, a type of stool bacteria, is the most common cause of urinary tract infections.
+E. coli, a type of stool bacteria, is the most common cause of UTIs.
 Many other types of bacteria can cause infections.
 Even viruses, such as adenovirus, can infect the bladder.

 Who gets urinary tract infections?

-The most common age for boys to get urinary tract infections is before the first birthday.
+The most common age for boys to get UTIs is before the first birthday.
 Uncircumcised boys get more urinary tract infections than their peers.

 What are the symptoms of urinary tract infections?

 Bladder infections can cause lower abdominal pain, increased urination, uncomfortable urination, tenderness over the bladder, blood in the urine (hematuria), or a fever.
 In young children, the only symptoms noticed might be fussiness and perhaps a fever.
 Perhaps the urine will look or smell different than usual.

 A high fever (or a febrile seizure) suggests pyelonephritis.